Probing new physics with high-multiplicity events: UHE neutrinos at air-shower detector arrays: Production cross sections for sphaleron and black hole

+Beside the role in baryogenesis, even though the sphaleron is robustly predicted {\it within} the Standard Model, it has never been experimentally tested {in the collider experiments,} due to the high sphaleron threshold at $E_{\rm sph}\approx 10$ TeV.
+The UHE neutrinos are particularly interesting since they reach this high threshold.
+According to recent works by Ellis and his collaborator~\cite{Ellis:2016ast,Ellis:2016dgb}, the production cross section of Sphaleron in scattering of $i$ and $j$ initial partons can be relatively large\footnote{See however,~\cite{Funakubo:2016xgd,Tye:2017hfv}.
+Conventionally it has been believed that the production cross section of a sphaleron in particle collision is exponentially suppressed even when the collision energy is beyond the threshold~\cite{Ringwald:1988yt}, $\hat{\sigma}_{ij \rightarrow {\rm Sphaleron}} \propto e^{-E/E_{\rm sph}}$.}:

-where $\theta(x)$ is the Heaviside step function and an unknown parameter $p\lsim\mathcal{O}(1)$ is introduced, which encapsulates the unknown theoretical details.
-We take this cross section as a benchmark expression for a new physics of our interest.
+where $m_W =80.38$ GeV, $\theta(x)$ is the Heaviside step function and an unknown parameter $p \lsim 1$ encapsulates the unknown theoretical details.
+The cross section is not suppressed beyond the threshold because the sphaleron process is a collection of all possible processes over periodic vacua and the multiple contributions from all vacua overcome the exponential suppression factor~\cite{Tye:2015tva,Tye:2017hfv}.
+We take this cross section as a benchmark expression for the new physics `sphaleron'.